 Demonstrated through the international make-up of our student body, but also in Boarding, where celebrating National Holidays through cooking and sharing traditional dishes in the Boarding Houses is commonplace.
 Model United Nations and our Humanities Forums often debate global issues and put themselves in the shoes of those in other countries to understand differing viewpoints and cultures.
 World at Lunch sees the school proportionally representing the world to understand that things we take for granted are not readily available to others.
 Girls are encouraged to take part in exchanges, conferences and service projects to boost their awareness of the world around them.

-In addition to understanding democracy in lessons, girls at Cobham Hall get to live it, with our Guardian Convention, where the whole school community – from Headmistress to youngest Year 7 and from Bursar to newest member of support staff – all get to vote on the new Student Leadership Team.
+In addition to understanding democracy in lessons, girls at Cobham Hall get to live it, with our Guardian Convention, where the whole school community – from Headmistress to youngest Year 7 to newest member of support staff – all get to vote on the new Student Leadership Team.

 Cobham Hall’s Boarding Houses bear 172 photovoltaic cells on the rooves.
 Through our efforts to make the School more environmentally friendly we have achieved the Eco-Schools’ Bronze and Silver Awards.
 The School is also investigating some large-scale environmental initiatives – we are currently considering biomass energy generation as a major source of heating.
 The Carson Club, named for environmentalist Rachel Carson, is an extra-curricular club dedicated to encouraging behavioural changes to support and increase awareness of environmental issues, as well as helping with initiatives in the local community.